dariober/ASCIIGenome/docs/commandHelp.rst

 :code:`colorTrack [-v] color [track_regex = .*]...`

 Set colour for tracks matched by regex.
 Colors can be specified by name or by a value between 0 and 255.
-If only the start of a color is given, the first name found starting with the given string is returned, e.g. 'darkv' is interpreted as 'darkviolet'.
+If only the prefix of a color name is given, the first name found starting with the prefix is returned, e.g. 'darkv' is interpreted as 'darkviolet'.
 Names are case insensitive.

 :code:`-v` Invert selection: apply changes to the tracks not selected by list of track_regex